-As his wife tells about the surrounding land, how to get over the river, Al lifts a leg in his short black shorts and lets go with an extraordinarily long fart that rattles the plastic pub chair.
+As his wife tells us about the surrounding land, how to get over the river, Al lifts a leg in his short black shorts and lets go with an extraordinarily long fart that rattles the plastic pub chair.

 “Where you from?” says Al. We tell him we’re living in Corfu at the moment.

 “Corfu!” he says.
 “I was in Corfu once.
 1978 it were.
 I rode my motorbike all the way down there.
 Met some Albanians.
-I t’aint got a clue what happened then really… I ended up in Sharm El Sheikh selling hashish…” He turns to his wife “Course this was all pre-you, love…” He taps reassuringly on her arm.
+I t’aint got a clue what happened then really… I ended up in Sharm El Sheikh selling hashish!”
+He turns to his wife “Course this was all pre-you, love…” He taps reassuringly on her arm.
 “I liked Corfu,” he says.
 Are there still Albanians there?”

 We stare at the orange glow over the fields on the other side of the river.